Decoding Auto Insurance Regulations in New York

 Q: What happens if I don’t have auto insurance in New York?

-A: Driving without insurance in New York can lead to severe penalties, including fines, license suspension, and even vehicle impoundment.
+A: Driving uninsured can result in fines, license suspension, and even vehicle impoundment.

-Q: Can I choose my own auto insurance company in New York?
+Q: Can I choose my own auto insurance provider?

 Ready to Compare Rates?